Pole-Engineering/Docs/docs/assembly-guide/crossant/frame.md

 > Here, we begin assembling the frame.
 Please pay careful attention to the steps.
 >
 > ### Step 1
-> - First, you need to attach the lowermost extrusions to the vertical ones using blind joints.
+> - First, you need to attach the lowermost extrusions to the vertical ones using blind joints. [(See 1.1)](/docs/assembly-guide/crossant/frame/#11-blind-joint)
 >
 > ![Frame](../../../static/img/frame-assembly/step1.PNG)